NickCMoore/beeston-castle/README.md

 ### Content <a name="content"></a>

 * Content for the FAQs section was abridged from the [Lincoln Castle](https://www.lincolncastle.com/plan/faqs) website.
 * The Timeline section explaining the history of Beeston Castle is based on research from [Great British Life](https://www.greatbritishlife.co.uk/things-to-do/23153457.look-history-beeston-castle-cheshire/)
+* Content for the Essential Information section was abridged from the [Alnwick Castle](https://www.alnwickcastle.com/) website.

 ### Design <a name="design-credits"></a>